phunware/maas-ads-android-sdk/README.md

 Integration
 -----------

+Version 2.4.2 added support for caching to internal storage which does not require any permissions.

-Version 2.4.1 added support for Rewarded Visit and its ad experience, which utilizes the Mobile Engagement SDK to coordinate geofence entry campaigns with Rewarded Video advertisement campaigns.
+This SDK supports Rewarded Visit and its ad experience, which utilizes the Mobile Engagement SDK to coordinate geofence entry campaigns with Rewarded Video advertisement campaigns.

 Please see https://developer.phunware.com/pages/viewpage.action?pageId=3411004 for more details on integrating this feature.

 For using all other Ad types see https://developer.phunware.com/pages/viewpage.action?pageId=3408830